Context

 custom definition

-Looking at the project folders, once created a new context via the Studio, a new folder will appear with the new context name, next to the shared
+Looking at the project folders, once created a new context via the Studio, a new folder will appear with the new context name, next to the default

 folder.
 New features that will be added to this context will be added to the relevant entity under that folder.